 For admission to many university courses, good A-level grades in any subjects are suitable.
 However, there are some university courses that require particular subjects at A Level so you will need to have studied those at GCSE to be able to go on to study them at A Level.
+There are also some subjects that require specific GCSE subjects.
 Therefore, it is really important that you do your own research.

 There is also lots of relevant information on the 'Useful Careers Websites' section on our School Website.
-If you are interested in finding out more about where the likely growth areas are for future job opportunities in Northern Ireland, please visit the section of our Careers page called 'Labour Market Information'.
+If you are interested in finding out more about where the likely growth areas are for future job opportunities in Northern Ireland, please visit the 'Useful Websites' section of our Careers page and look under the heading 'Labour Market Information'.